 Related: 3 of our favorite meditation apps to help you keep your chill

 If you love the idea of helping your kids connect with the earth, marvel at the natural world, and connect deeply with their emotions, then I Am Peace: A Book of Mindfulness by Susan Verde and Peter Reynolds is the children’s book about mindfulness for you and your family.
-It’s all about being present and experiencing the here-and-now, with mindfulness principles explained simply for even young children.
+It’s all about being present and experiencing the here and now, with mindfulness principles explained simply for even young children.